-In addition to the General Rules in Section 3 and those outlined in 4.1 through 4.3 in the ILS Competition Manual, the following behaviour shall result in time penalty/disqualification:
+In addition to the General Rules in Section 2 and those outlined in 3.1 through 3.3 in the ILS Competition Rule Book, the following behaviour shall result in time penalty/disqualification:

-- Taking assistance from any pool fitting (e.g., lane rope, steps, underwater hockey fittings) when fixing the rescue tube around the manikin - not including the pool bottom. - ii) Manikin handler not releasing the manikin immediately after the competitor has touched the turn wall. - iii) Manikin handler pushing the manikin towards the competitor or the finish wall. - iv) Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turn wall. - v) Manikin handler intentionally entering the water during the event, or entering the water and interfering with the performance of another competitor or interfering with the judging of the event. - vi) Not touching the pool wall before touching the manikin. - vii) Incorrect securing of the rescue tube around the manikin (i.e. not around body and under both arms and clipped to an O-ring).
-For Junior Lifeguard Games competitors, 11 yr. and under, incorrect securing of the rescue tube on the loop on the lifejacket. - viii) Not securing the rescue tube around the manikin within the 5 m pickup zone, judged at the top of the manikin's head.
-For Junior Lifeguard Games competitors, 11 yr. and under, not securing the rescue tube on the loop on the lifejacket within the 5 m pick-up zone, judged at the top of the manikin's head.
+- Taking assistance from any pool fitting (e.g., lane rope, steps, underwater hockey fittings) when fixing the rescue tube around the manikin - not including the pool bottom. - b) Competitor clipping the rescue tube into the ring before touching the turn wall. - c) Manikin handler not releasing the manikin immediately after the competitor has touched the turn wall. - d) Manikin handler pushing the manikin towards the competitor or the finish wall. - e) Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turn wall. - f) Manikin handler intentionally entering the water during the event, or entering the water and interfering with the performance of another competitor or interfering with the judging of the event. - g) Not touching the pool wall before touching the manikin. - h) Incorrect securing of the rescue tube around the manikin (i.e. not around body and under both arms and clipped to an O-ring).
+For Junior Lifeguard Games competitors, 11 yr. and under, incorrect securing of the rescue tube on the loop on the lifejacket. - i) Not securing the rescue tube around the manikin within the 5 m pickup zone, judged at the top of the manikin's head.
+For Junior

+Lifeguard Games competitors, 11 yr. and under, not securing the rescue tube on the loop on the lifejacket within the 5 m pick-up zone, judged at the top of the manikin's head.

-- ix) The line of the rescue tube not becoming fully extended before the top of the manikin's head passes the 10 m line. - Not towing the manikin with the line of the rescue tube fully extended beyond the 10 m line (unless the competitor has stopped to resecure the manikin). - xi) Pushing or carrying, instead of towing, the manikin. - xii) Not maintaining the manikin's mouth or nose above the surface (see 4.3 Manikins in the ILS Competition Manual). - xiii) The rescue tube and manikin become separated after the rescue tube has been secured correctly around the manikin. - xiv) Touching the finish wall without the rescue tube and manikin in place. - xv) Failure to touch the finish wall. - xvi) Failure to complete the event as defined and described.
+- j) The line of the rescue tube not becoming fully extended before the top of the manikin's head passes the 10 m line. - Not towing the manikin with the line of the rescue tube fully extended beyond the 10 m line (unless the competitor has stopped to resecure the manikin). - I) Pushing or carrying, instead of towing, the manikin. - m) Towing the manikin face down (see 3.3 Manikins in the ILS Competition Rule Book). - n) The rescue tube and manikin become separated after the rescue tube has been secured correctly around the manikin. - 0) Touching the finish wall without the rescue tube and manikin in place. - p) Failure to touch the finish wall. - q) Failure to complete the event as defined and described.